 Global Perspectives will invite potential eligible patients to participate in the qualitative evidence generation phase of the study.
-A screener will be developed by IQVIA to help identify eligible patients, and confirmation of diagnosis will be obtained by Global Perspective using either a diagnosis prescription picture or a treatment prescription picture.
+A screener will be developed by IQVIA to help identify eligible patients.
 Patients who are eligible based on the completion of the screener and agree to participate will be contacted to obtain electronic consent and will consequently have an interview scheduled.